Yuri-Rassokhin/BenchmarkBeholder/README.md

 **LUCID.** BBH unfdolds the entire performance landscape for you, leaving no stone unturned: you can take your BA/BI tool and visualize all possible combinations of input parameters and their influence on the application.

-# How Does It Work?
+# How it works

 * As input, BBH takes *workload file* that describes
   * The workload you want to benchmark (in its simplest form, it's just application name, such as 'dd', 'ping', etc.)
   * All desired values of all input parameters of your workload
-* BBH builds *parameter space* as a Cartesian product of the values of all the parameters
+* BBH builds *parameter space*, that is, all combinations of the values of the parameters
 * BBH invokes your workload against all combinations from the parameter space
-* For each invocation, BBH collects specified metrics
+* For each invocation, BBH collects metrics you specifed
-* Optionally, BBH enriches them with infrastructure metrics
+* Optionally, BBH enriches them with infrastructure metrics from the environment it runs on
-* For each invocation, BBH generates benchmark report: input parameters, accumulated metrics, and (optionally) infrastructure metrics
-* Finally, BBH provides a simple CSV report with all the benchmark results for the specified parameter space
+* Finally, BBH provides CSV report with benchmark results: combination of parameter values, calculated metrics, and (optional) infeastructure metrics

 # Quick Start